fluxcd/community/PROCESS.md

 Please reach out to the [flux2 maintainers] team to discuss this process.

-### Code of Conduct

-The Flux community adheres to the CNCF Code of Conduct <https://github.com/cncf/foundation/blob/master/code-of-conduct.md>.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a _Flux_ [flux2 maintainers] member.

-Enforcing a Code of Conduct violation by a community member is a supermajority decision.

-If no conclusion can be reached in meditation, such issues can be escalated to the CNCF mediator, Mishi Choudhary <mishi@linux.com>, in which case CNCF may choose to intervene.

 ### Licensing changes

 Licensing and intellectual property changes is a supermajority decision.
 To be made by the [flux2 maintainers].